 - Access to the email account by the employee will be disabled

 - The contents of the email account will be preserved

-- The dean, department head, director may request access to a filtered copy of the mailbox for historical reference; the contents released to the department will be based on approved search criteria provided by the requesting unit, and the former employee will be advised of this request.
+- The dean, department head, director may request access to a filtered copy of the mailbox for historical reference; the contents released to the department will be based on approved search criteria provided by the requesting unit, and the former employee will be informed of this request.

 - By default, a standard reply message will be constructed to let others know that the employee is no longer with the university.
 This message will provide the following information:

 - the person no longer is associated with the university